 This is also a great spot for pre-dinner drinks.
 In warm weather, there is a lovely area just outside.
 We kicked off with some lovely South African Chardonnay.

 Whatley Manor is a member of Pride of Britain Hotels, a collection of never more than 50 hotels to guarantee quality and exclusivity.
-They have some wonderful properties – check them out here.
+They have some wonderful properties.

 The Grounds at Whatley Manor House